nightscout/Trio/fastlane/testflight.md

 ## Setup GitHub Match-Secrets Repository

+> This step is no longer required, it is automatically performed the first time you run a GitHub Action.
+You can skip ahead to [Setup Github Trio repository](#setup-github-trio-repository)

 The creation of the Match-Secrets repository is a common step for all GitHub Browser Builds; do this step only once.
 You must be logged into your GitHub account.

 1. Create a [new empty repository](https://github.com/new) titled `Match-Secrets`.
 It should be private.